• Home

 Next-Gen Edge AI fundamentally turns this model on its head by taking the intelligence of machine learning and bringing it directly to the “edge” the device itself, such as a smart camera or IOT sensor.

 This local processing has several advantages.
 It will be ultra low latency, he and others promise.
-Edge AI-enhanced security cameras can rapidly identify potentially dangerous activity, persons on watch lists, or unusual behavior, leading to immediate alerts or automated responses.
+Edge AI-enhanced security cameras can rapidly identify potentially dangerous activity, persons on watch lists, or unusual behavior, top to immediate alerts or automated responses.

 This split second responsiveness is essential in applications ranging from public spaces, to critical infrastructure, and even autonomous vehicles, where milliseconds matter.